 High school courses are accessed through a digital platform, preparing students with 21st century technology skills.
 In addition to core subjects, students are offered elective courses to round out their education.
-Elective classes are, Information Computer Technology, Physical Education, Art and Performing Arts.
-Some students have enhanced their studies by enrolling in online classes through the K-12 Academy.
+Elective classes are, Information Computer Technology, Physical Education, Art and Music.
+Some students have enhanced their studies by enrolling in online classes through the University of Nebraska On-line Program.

-Students also have advisory periods that have a focus on writing and other activities.
+Students also have advisory periods that have a focus on college readiness.

 A service-learning component is part of the graduation requirement, with students expected to contribute a minimum of ten (10) hours of approved service each year.